MZ071999/LARAVEL-TRUCK-MANAGEMENT-SYSTEM/README.md

   * Unique value Validation
   * Pagination
   * User Authentication and registration
-  * CRUD operation on Truck table
+  * CRUD operation on Truck table & error handling inside each files
   * `home.blade.php` page
   * Automatically update truck number on `package/create.blade.php`'s dropdown list everytime a new truck data is created
   * if else checks to display 'ASSIGNED' / 'NOT ASSIGNED' message on `postman/index.blade.php` and `postman/show.blade.php`